vita73/new-vita/api/api-ideas.md

 Consider a dedicated "contributing.md" file for clear guidelines on how to contribute.
 Explore integrating a CI/CD pipeline for automated testing and deployment.

+Consider a README section outlining the project's architectural vision and how it contributes to a "new vita" (new life, new way of living).

+Explore potential integrations with existing wellness or productivity platforms.